ActiveState/documentation-public/content/state/_index.md

 ### Installation on Windows

+{{% notice info %}}
-**Important**: The State Tool installation requires PowerShell version 3.0 or higher.
+The State Tool installation requires PowerShell version 3.0 or higher.
 On older versions of Windows you will need to manually upgrade PowerShell to a supported version before completing the installation.
 For more information, see [Upgrading existing Windows PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-windows-powershell?view=powershell-7#upgrading-existing-windows-powershell).
+{{% /notice %}}

 1. Start PowerShell as an Administrator.
 Click the **Start** menu, search for **Windows PowerShell**, right click it and select **Run as Administrator**.
 2. At the prompt, enter the following command: